-- 1. Notwithstanding 6.1.1(2) and 6.1.1(3) the IUSR for a timber sale licence containing twenty percent or less old growth coniferous timber shall be equal to the upset stumpage rate determined by the person who determines the stumpage rate and shall be the greater of: - a.
+- 1. Notwithstanding 6.1.1(2) and 6.1.1(3) the IUSR for a timber sale licence containing twenty percent or less mature coniferous timber shall be equal to the upset stumpage rate determined by the person who determines the stumpage rate and shall be the greater of: - a.
 Seventy percent of the final estimated winning bid (FEWB) for that timber sale licence calculated according to section 4.5, or - b.
 The variable cost to prepare the timber for sale. - 2.
 Where applications for a timber sale licence with an upset stumpage rate determined under section 6.1.1(1) have been invited but no applications have been received, the upset stumpage rate for the re-advertised timber sale shall be equal to the rate approved by the director of operations, BC Timber Sales and requested by the timber sales manager.
 The upset stumpage rate determined under this section shall not be greater than an estimate of the upset stumpage rate that would be determined under section 6.1.1(1) and not less than the variable cost to prepare the timber for sale. - 3.
 Where the director of operations, BC Timber Sales, does not anticipate that applications for a timber sale licence with an upset stumpage rate determined under section 6.1.1(1) will be received due to market conditions or timber profile, the upset stumpage rate shall be equal to the rate approved by the director of operations, BC Timber Sales and requested by the timber sales manager.
 The upset stumpage rate determined under this section shall not be greater than the upset stumpage rate determined under section 6.1.1(1) and not less than the variable cost to prepare the timber for sale. - 4.
-The IUSR for a timber sale licence containing greater than twenty percent old growth coniferous timber shall be equal to the upset stumpage rate determined by the person who determines the stumpage rate and shall be the lesser of: - a.
+The IUSR for a timber sale licence containing greater than twenty percent mature coniferous timber shall be equal to the upset stumpage rate determined by the person who determines the stumpage rate and shall be the lesser of: - a.
 Seventy percent of the final estimated winning bid (FEWB) for that timber sale licence calculated according to section 4.5, or - b.
 The variable cost to prepare the timber for sale. - 5.
 Where the timber authorized for harvest under a timber sale licence is low quality (including Mountain Pine Beetle attacked or pulp quality) timber, and the invitation to tender requires a bonus offer, and where the amount of stumpage payable will be based on a cruise of the timber under section 106 of the Act, the IUSR shall be the rate approved by the Director of Operations, BC Timber Sales.
 The rate approved under this section shall not be less than the variable cost to prepare the timber for sale.
 This section will expire on August 15, 2009.

-- 6. Where decked timber is sold competitively, refer to section 7.6(2) and (4). - 7.
+- 6. Where decked timber is sold competitively, the upset stumpage rate(s) or total amount of upset stumpage will be calculated on fifty percent of the values shown in the average sawlog stumpage rate table approved by the director under section 7.1. - 7.
 The variable cost to prepare the timber for sale shall be calculated by the Timber Sales Manager.